Velir/2015-admin-b/README.md

 Currently, the following achievements are enabled:
 1. Create an A/B Test.
 This is awarded when the test is started.
 2. Create an item bucket.
 3. Add a personalization rule.
-This is awarded when the personalization rule is installed.

 ## How to Add an Achievement
 1. Add a pipeline processor to record the achievement.